KryptoneTechnologies/Kryptone-Tools/README.md

 The platform is organized into several key functional areas:

   Reverse Shell Generator
-Instantly creates and encodes payloads to establish a remote command shell on a target machine, streamlining the post-exploitation phase.2.
-Encode / Decode
+Instantly creates and encodes payloads to establish a remote command shell on a target machine, streamlining the post-exploitation phase.

   Useful Linux & Windows Commands
 Quickly access a reference of powerful commands for post-exploitation tasks, from enumerating system info to manipulating services and files.